Spasskaya Tower: Early history

+Recent history

-After the rise of the Soviet Union, in 1936 Joseph Stalin replaced the two-headed eagle on top of the Spasskaya Tower with a red star because he wanted to remove all evidence of the former Tsarist period.
-The star rotates in 360°.
+After the establishment of the Soviet Union, in 1936, Joseph Stalin replaced the two-headed eagle on top of the Spasskaya Tower with a red star because he wanted to remove all evidence of the former tsarist period.
 The height of the tower with the star is 71 meters.

-The tradition of dismounting the horse and removing the cap ended during the Soviet era, when the Kremlin became the center of government and politics.
+The tradition of dismounting the horse and removing the cap ended during the Soviet period.
 Cars approached the gate head on from the Lobnoye Mesto and the road beside the GUM department store.
-All other traffic was routed through the Borovitsky gate.
+All other traffic was routed through the Borovitsky Gate.

 Various cathedrals were demolished throughout the years to make room for other government buildings.
 It was not until 1955 during the rule of Nikita Khrushchev that the Kremlin was reopened to foreign visitors; the Kremlin was turned into a museum in 1961 and added to the World Heritage List in 1990.
 The daughter of Soviet cosmonaut Yuri Gagarin is the current director of the Kremlin Museums, Elena Gagarina.
 There are many cathedrals inside the Kremlin walls, and many of them hold church services, however irregularly because the cathedrals are still operated as museums.

 The Spasskaya Gate posed an issue following in the 1990s, as the passage of vehicles disrupted the flow of pedestrians to GUM and other shopping centers.
 In 1999, the decision was made to finally close the gate to all traffic.
 The signal lights and guard platforms still remain.
 The gate is used occasionally when repairs must be made to the Borovissky Gate.
 However, in that case, all traffic is routed from Vasilyevsky Spusk.
-Nowadays, the gate opens to receive the presidential motorcades on inauguration day, for the WWII Victory Day parades, and to receive the New Year's tree.
+Nowadays, the gate opens to receive the presidential motorcades on inauguration day, for the World War II Victory Day parades, and to receive the New Year's tree.

 In August 2014, Russian president Vladimir Putin suggested an idea for restoring Ascension Convent and Chudov Monastery, which were demolished by the Soviet regime in the 1930s.
 However, due to archaeological work which began in December 2015 and the lack of UNESCO's approval of the restoration, the restoration of Ascension Convent is currently unplanned.
-During archaeological work, experts have managed to find a foundation of Chudov Monastery and Ascension Convent.
+During archaeological work, experts have managed to find a foundation of the Chudov Monastery and Ascension Convent.

-Spasskaya Tower is also the honorific for the International Military Music Festival "Spasskaya Tower"., which is based within the grounds of Red Square.
+The Spasskaya Tower is also the honorific for the International Military Music Festival "Spasskaya Tower", which is based within the grounds of Red Square.

-In August 2010 the icon of Smolensk Saviour was uncovered and restored above the gate (see picture below).
+In August 2010, the icon of the Smolensk Saviour was uncovered and restored above the gate.
 This begins the tradition of the parade inspector to remove his headgear and cross himself before the inspection of troops during all Moscow Victory Day Parades.

 Beginning in 2016, there has been an hourly guard mounting ceremony by the Kremlin Regiment within the area of the gate.

-Inscription on Spasskaya Gate
+Inscription

 On top of the gates of Spasskaya Tower, there appears the following inscription (it is inscribed in Latin):